Huntsville, Arkansas: Education

+About 28% of students were proficient in reading on state assessments, according to recent reported data.
+23% of students within the Huntsville School District are proficient in math.
+ACT reading, English, and math scores are consistently below state averages.

 The Huntsville School District provides public elementary and secondary education leading to graduation at Huntsville High School.

 The Huntsville Public Library, part of the Madison Carroll and Madison Library System, is located at 827 N. College Street, which provides patrons of the library system access to print books, publications, multimedia content, internet access, public computer access, as well as access to an Interlibrary loan system.